Finding Eigenvalues the Rupert Way: Extending the two dimensional method

-Thus in the case of $k$ unstable directions, we may calculate the multiplicity of the eigenvalues contained in the region $K^\circ$ by an adaptation of Way's method applied to the determinant bundle of the unstable manifold.
+Thus in the case of $k$ unstable directions, we may calculate the total multiplicity of the eigenvalues contained in the region $K^\circ$ by an adaptation of the method of geometric phase applied to the determinant bundle of the unstable manifold.
+The same proof as in Lemma \ref{prop:ABequiv} will demonstrate that the geometric phase is equivalent in both the $A^{(k)}$ and $B^{(k)}$ systems.